 What is CAPS?

 In the early 70's there was a growing concern that child abuse was a problem in Elkhart County and nationwide.
-In 1974, United Way of Elkhart County appointed a task force to study the problem of child abuse and to find solutions.
+In 1974, volunteers formed a task force to study the problem of child abuse and to find solutions, which lead to the formation of the organization now know as CAPS-Child And Parent Services.
 In 1976, United Way provided funding to hire a Child Abuse Coordinator for Elkhart County.
-The Child Abuse Coordinator was housed with an existing United Way agency known as the Child Health Society of Elkhart.
-The Child Health Society later changed its name to New Day Parent-Child Society which resulted in a later name change to Child Abuse Prevention Services.
 CAPS participated in the first Governor's Conference on Child Abuse in 1976, which led to the formation of the Indiana Chapter of the National Committee for Prevention of Child Abuse.
 Much of the focus in late 70's and early 80's was on raising awareness about child abuse and how to prevent it.

 Our first program was a crisis nursery for stressed out parents.
 The nursery, established in 1981 provided a safe haven for children, and later changed its focus to treat young victims of abuse in a therapeutic day care setting.
 In the early 1980's the juvenile court identified a need for trained volunteer advocates known as Court Appointed Special Advocates or CASA's that could help the court determine what was best for abused and neglected children.
 In 1985, CAPS saw a need and started developing and offering parenting classes.
 Often these classes were court ordered as part of a treatment program.
 The Parent Aide program was established to work with families in the home to provide positive parenting strategies and connection to community resources.
 In 1989, another United Way commissioned study identified a fragmented system for interviewing physically and sexually abused children.
 Thus, the Child and Family Advocacy Center (CFAC) opened in 1991 to provide a safe place to conduct forensic interviews.
 Supervised Visitation was another service started in response to a need identified by welfare and court officials to provide a safe place for children to visit birth parents or the non-custodial parent.
 In 1994, a unique partnership was developed with the state to develop the Healthy Families Elkhart County program.
 This program was launched to help overwhelmed parents, identified at the time of their child's birth, and provides support services until the child starts school.